Understanding California’s FAIR plan

 - Ordinance/law coverage: After a covered loss, this endorsement pays to make structural upgrades to a home so it meets residential building codes.

-- Debris removal coverage: This endorsement pays to clean up debris on the property after a storm.
+- Debris removal coverage: Pays to clean up debris on the property after a storm.

 - Inflation guard protection: This endorsement will automatically raise coverage limits based on inflation, without paying out-of-pocket for more coverage.

-- Plants, shrubs and trees coverage: This endorsement includes coverage for landscaping losses.
+- Plants, shrubs and trees coverage: This endorsement includes up to $250 of coverage for landscaping losses.

 - Outdoor radio and TV equipment, awnings and signs coverage: This endorsement covers outdoor equipment, signs and awnings from covered perils, with the exception of wind or hail storms.